the-best-roadtrip-view

 Length: 1,600 miles

 From here, the next section cuts through the remote Donegal countryside, twisting down the coast towards Sligo.
-Mullaghmore Head is considered to be one of the finest examples of the landscape on the Wild Atlantic Way.
-Here you can take a ferry over to the island of Inishmurray.
+Mullaghmore Head is considered one of the finest examples of the landscape on the Wild Atlantic Way.
+If you fancy a little detour, you can hop on a ferry over to the island of Inishmurray.

 Historically, Achill Island was famous for its population of basking sharks.
 Today, its frontier feel draws visitors who wish to rest on the sand or admire the highest sea cliffs in the country.

-After taking your new lease for a spin around the Dingle Peninsula, continue on to the iconic Ring of Kerry.
-From here you can reach the Skellig Islands, which featured in the final scene of Star Wars: The Force Awakens.
+After taking your lease car for a spin around the Peninsula, continue to the iconic Ring of Kerry.
+From here, you can reach the Skellig Islands, which featured in the final scene of Star Wars: The Force Awakens.

-The route carries on further south, away from the busier areas of Dingle and Kerry, to bring you back to the remote beauty of the Ring of Beara, before stretching round the south west of Ireland for your final run.
+The route carries on further south, away from the busier areas of Dingle and Kerry, to bring you back to the remote beauty of the Ring of Beara, before stretching around the south west of Ireland for the epic conclusion to your epic trip.

-Don’t miss: Walking on the sand at Mullaghmore, taking in the views at Keem Bay, looking up at the towering Croagh Patrick, diving into the Irish culture at Galway city, looking out over the Cliffs of Moher, taking your Mercedes for a spin along Slea Head Drive and the Ring of Kerry.
+Don’t miss: Walking on the sand at Mullaghmore, taking in the views at Keem Bay, looking up at the towering Croagh Patrick, diving into the Irish culture in Galway, looking out over the Cliffs of Moher, taking your car for a spin along Slea Head Drive and the Ring of Kerry.

 glasgow-to-fort-william

 After driving for 90 miles, there’s no finer place to stop for a picnic than Glencoe.
-“The view and atmosphere of Glencoe can’t be missed,” said Fiona.
+Come prepped with big coats and thermos flasks, and even in the depths of winter this is a beautiful spot for some bread and cheese.

-When you can finally tear yourself away from Glencoe, continue north on the A82 to Fort William.
-The rest of the route is very picturesque, crossing over Loch Linnhe and hugging the banks up to Fort William, where you’ll find the imposing mountain of Ben Nevis.
+When you’ve drunk in your fill of Glencoe and can bear to drag yourself away, continue north on the A82 to Fort William.
+The rest of the route is very picturesque, crossing over Loch Linnhe and hugging the banks up to the Fort, where you’ll find the imposing mountain of Ben Nevis.

 cheddar-gorge